LambdaCalculusDev/LambdaCalculus/README.md

 λ-calculus is the simplest functional programming language.

 In λ-calculus, "function" means "abstraction from something".
-For example, instead of 2 + 1, you can write \\X. X + 1, and then substitute an arbitrary object for X.
+For example, instead of `2 + 1`, you can write `\X. X + 1`, and then substitute an arbitrary object for `X`.

 This concept of "function" (or, more correctly, "abstraction") is so fundamental, [every](https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)) programming language implements it more or less explicitely, as it's necessary to avoid code duplication and allow code reuse.
 So, in some sense, λ-calculus directly follows from [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) itself.